-If you are really worried i would suggest just looking for stands and places that have high amounts of traffic.
+If you are really worried I would suggest just looking for stands and places that have high amounts of traffic.
 This is because at that point you know the food isn’t sitting around all day waiting for you.
-Trust me if people were getting sick from eating there, there won’t be that much of traffic at that street food stall.
+Trust me if people were getting sick from eating there, there won’t be that much traffic at that street food stall.
 Some of my favorite dishes are the Num Tok (Extra Ped Ped).
 Nam Tok is basically Beef Salad and Ped Ped means extra spicy.
-Basically you can get Nam Tok at the Isaan Style Thai food where thy normally sell papaya salad.
+Basically, you can get Nam Tok at the Isaan Style Thai food where they normally sell papaya salad.
 Make sure you say ‘Mai Ped’ if you want it to be not spicy.
 Thailand has so many amazing dishes to try, everything from amazing fresh fish and soups to the best papaya salad you will ever taste.

 Elephant tourism in Thailand

 This is a big issue in a lot of countries in Asia but especially in Thailand.
-The countries sacred animal is the elephant and what happened is some of the locals have captured wild elephants and are now using them to generate and income with tourism.
+The countries sacred animal is the elephant and what happened is some of the locals have captured wild elephants and are now using them to generate an income with tourism.
 The main thing is in order to get the elephant to listen to the trainers they go through a very cruel and horrible process of breaking down the animal in order for them to do certain activities to earn money.
 They make them do things like paint pictures play with circus balls and let people ride them.

-What i would suggest is telling all of your friends and family traveling to stay away from this process.
+What I would suggest is telling all of your friends and family traveling to stay away from this process.
 We don’t want to be funding the people that are harming these beautiful animals.
 This doesn’t mean you can’t still see them though.
 Just make sure you go to an elephant sanctuary.
 These are mainly located in the northern parts of Thailand and they really care for the animals.
 Make sure you do your research and pick one that really takes care of them.
 This is where you can bath with them feed them and be around them.
 It really is an amazing experience to be able to see these animals being so well taken care of.

 Best nightlife in Thailand